Mole Valley Farmers: Business model

 The company is operated as a cooperative with members each holding shares in the company.
 A key part of this is that the company operates on the smallest margin possible to allow continuity and growth.
 It is not a requirement to be a member of the company to shop there.
 Today, Mole Valley Farmers is one of the few agricultural cooperatives in the supply industry and one of the largest in the UK.

 Mole Valley Farmers owns thirteen branches in South West England, their own feed mills (for animal feeds, at Calne Dorchester, Huntworth and Lifton), fertiliser blending plants, a specialist mineral plant (at Bridgwater), a farm building division (at Witheridge) and a commercial / informational website.
 The range of goods supplied by Mole Valley Farmers has grown since the company's early beginnings and now includes lifestyle products such as clothing, footwear, garden supplies, pet food, white goods and power tools.
 However, the firm still has a focus on supplying farmers with direct-to-farm bulk agricultural products.
 In 2022-23 the company had a turnover of £610m.

-The company's closest competitors include ForFarmers, NWF Agriculture, and the Wynnstay Group Plc.
+The company's closest competitors include ForFarmers, NWF Agriculture, and Wynnstay Group.